pereiragc/git-meets-teaching/Contents.md

 ::: notes
 Hello everyone!
-My name is Gustavo.
 For those of you who don't know me, my name is Gustavo and I'm currently in the fourth year of the PhD in economics.
 This workshop will focus on how to apply the Git philosophy to teaching.